Xu Chu: Family and descendants

 Sometime during the Taihe era (227-233) of Cao Rui's reign, the emperor issued an imperial edict praising Xu Chu and conferring the peerage of a Secondary Marquis (關內侯) on one of Xu Chu's sons and one of his grandsons.

 Xu Chu's son, Xu Yi (許儀), inherited his father's peerage.
 In 263, when the Wei state launched a major campaign to conquer its rival state Shu, Xu Yi served as an officer under the Wei general Zhong Hui, who tasked him with overseeing the construction of a road leading into Shu.
 However, when the road turned out to be poorly built, Zhong Hui disregarded Xu Yi's background and had him executed for failing his mission.
 The Wei army was shocked at Zhong Hui's audacity.
-Xu Yi's son, Xu Zong (許綜), inherited his father's peerage at the beginning of the Taishi era (February 266 to 274) of the reign of Jin-dynasty emperor Emperor Wu.
+Xu Yi's son, Xu Zong (許綜), inherited his father's peerage at the beginning of the Taishi era (February 266 to 274) of the reign of Emperor Wu, founding emperor of the Jin dynasty.

 Xu Chu's elder brother, Xu Ding (許定), also served in the Wei military and was promoted to General Who Inspires Might (振威將軍) and commanded the huben division of the imperial guards.